SHIDHULAI SWANIRVAR SANGSTHA

 Shidhulai Swanirvar Sangstha is working for the disadvantaged people in the flood-prone regions in northwestern Bangladesh.
 Here many people have no land with which to support themselves and no access to education, information and training.
 Every year during the rainy season, which lasts from June to October, plenty of rainfall and water from upstreams cause hundreds of rivers to swell and overflow onto the lands, forcing schools to close.
 Libraries, clinics, playgrounds and other community services are not available in the flood-prone areas.
 Girls are not allowed to move around freely, which affects their enrolment to the school.
 The country has the fourth highest rate of child marriage in the world.
 Women can not make their own decisions about their health and well-being.

-He served on international advisory committees dealing with education, technology, and environment.
-He regularly presents at global conferences on his innovations, climate change, green energy, and education.
-He gave keynote speeches at 5th annual International Conference on Education and New Learning Technologies (EDULEARN13) in Barcelona, and 2015 Rotary District 5330 Conference in Cathedral City.
+Rezwan has served on international advisory committees focused on education, technology, and the environment, and regularly presents at global conferences on innovation, climate change, green energy, and education.
+He has delivered keynote speeches at the 10th Pan-Commonwealth Forum on Open Learning (PCF10) in Calgary, the 5th annual International Conference on Education and New Learning Technologies (EDULEARN13) in Barcelona, and the 2015 Rotary District 5330 Conference in Cathedral City.

-In 2019 Mr Rezwan was recognized as one of the 20 Earth Heroes of the world by the British book “Earth Heroes”.
-His floating school design was exhibited at the “Design with the other 90%” exhibitions, organized by Smithsonian’s Cooper-Hewitt, National Design Museum and Bill & Melinda Gates Foundation in United States.
-Also, his design was showcased at the “Bengal Stream” architectural exhibition in Switzerland and France.
+In 2019, he was recognized as one of the 20 Earth Heroes of the world by the British book “Earth Heroes.”
+His floating school design was exhibited at the “Design with the Other 90%” exhibitions organized by the Smithsonian’s Cooper-Hewitt, National Design Museum, and the Bill & Melinda Gates Foundation in the United States, and showcased at the “Bengal Stream” architectural exhibition in Switzerland and France.

 Shidhulai Swanirvar Sangstha